Manchester United: Romelu Lukaku chant is 'racist' - Kick It Out

 Anti-discrimination group Kick It Out has contacted Manchester United to ask them to stop the club's fans singing a "racist" chant about Romelu Lukaku.

-It says the lyrics, about the size of the Belgium striker's penis, are "offensive and discriminatory".
+It says the lyrics, about the size of the 24-year-old striker's penis, are "offensive and discriminatory".

 "Racist stereotypes are never acceptable, irrespective of any intention to show support for a player," said Kick It Out.